NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

         ```bash
         sudo docker run hello-world
         ```
+    - For Windows:
+        - Install WSL2:
+            - Open Powershell (or Terminal) as administrator
+            - Run command `wsl --install`.
+This installs a Ubuntu-Subsystem
+            - In pure Windows fashion, restart your computer
+            - After the restart, a terminal should open a window and complete installation.
+You should be prompted to enter credentials for the new user.
+It doesn't matter, but make sure you can remember them as you can need them in the future
+        - Download the [Docker Desktop installer](https://www.docker.com/products/docker-desktop/) and execute it to install docker
-2. Add your current linux user which is used inside the container to the docker group:
+2. Add your current Linux user which is used inside the container to the docker group:
     ```bash
     sudo groupadd docker
     sudo usermod -aG docker $USER